-- Stimulation Medications - Before your eggs can be retrieved, your ovaries will require some stimulation.
+- Stimulation Medications - Your ovaries will require some stimulation before your eggs can be retrieved.
 This is done using prescription medication.

-- Egg Retrieval - Egg retrieval is the visit when your eggs will actually be collected.
+- Egg Retrieval - Egg retrieval is the visit when your eggs will be collected.

 - Anesthesia - Egg retrieval is a mild outpatient surgical procedure, typically using some form of anesthesia.